bazo/deployer/readme.md

 - php wamp/server.php
 - php workers/deployWorker.php

-I suggest using supervisord to run these two processes in background
+I suggest using supervisord to run these two processes in background.
+You can run as many deploy workers as you want, if you need to deploy multiple applications at once.
+Only deploy of the same application can be run at one time.
+Automatic deploys do not use the deploy worker but are executed as post receive hook, in git process.

 ## Deploying applications